Ideas define us: our past, our present, and most importantly, our future.

 Joey gets a desperate call from the Land of Lights.

 Joey is called back to the Land of Lights to help rescue a friend from a crazed miner.
-Together with his best friend Ben, a seer, winders and a digger, they travel into the dangerous world of the Dig to save their young friend and extract a “gusher”—a glowing sphere that holds an as-yet unthought -of brilliant idea—from a giant miner.
+Together with his best friend Ben, a seer, winders, and a digger, they travel into the dangerous world of the Digs to save their young friend and extract a “gusher”—a glowing sphere that holds an as-yet unthought -of brilliant idea—from a giant miner.

 Ear-piercing screams cut Ella off mid-sentence.
 The focus of the Council meeting shot to a hive of activity at the top of the amphitheater.
 The center of the disruption was a raging tornado of wind, dirt, and debris.
-Logologists, seers, winders, and miners tumbled and fell away from the roaring winds of death, wailing in terror.
+Logologists, seers, winders, and miners tumbled away from the roaring winds, wailing and screaming.

-Ella and Frendric stood frozen on the floor, transfixed by the oncoming mayhem.
-Behind them, at the far side of the elevated table, Alexis, Pericles, and Kyros stood rail-straight, watching intently.
-The wind lifted Ella’s chocolate-brown hair from her shoulders; she and Frendric parted like swinging doors.
+The wind lifted Ella's chocolate-brown hair from her shoulders; she and Frendric parted like swinging doors.
 The whirling mass pushed between them, tossing them to the floor like discarded trash.
-Pericles stood firm, stone-faced, challenging the oncoming tumult.
+Pericles, Alexis, and Kyros stood firm, stone-faced, challenging the oncoming tumult.

 The whirling wind slowed and stopped.
 At its center stood a seer.
 A rustling passed through the audience like the final gust of wind leaving the theater.
-Pericles wryly smiled and slowly returned to his seat; Alexis and Kyros sat down in either side of him.
+Pericles wryly smiled and returned to his seat, glancing and nodding at Alexis and Kyros to do the same.
+Alexis and Kyros obediently sat down.

 Pericles frowned and said, "It's been a long time . . .
 Argo."

 At the mention of the name, the crowd erupted in furor.
-A huge miner rushed forward screaming, "I'll make you pay for what you've done!"
+A giant miner rushed forward screaming, "I'll make you pay for what you've done!"

-Argo's hand twitched and the winds returned, whipping around him, throwing the charging miner back into the crowd.
-Pericles jumped to his feet and banged the theater quiet with his gavel.
+Argo's hand twitched and the winds returned, whipping around him, tossing the charging miner back into the crowd.
+Pericles jumped to his feet and banged the theater quiet with his gavel—ignoring the crack in the handle.
 The vortex around Argo died away.
-Pericles addressed the audience in a loud firm voice, "I'll tolerate no more disturbance!
+Pericles addressed the audience in a loud, firm voice, "I'll tolerate no more disturbance!
 You will remain seated and quiet or be escorted out of the theater!”

 Argo smiled and slowly shook his head.
 "You'll never change.
 I just happened to get to it before you did, that's all."